Memory Efficient Neural Processes via Constant Memory Attention Block: Appendix: Additional Proof Details

 \subsection{Additional Properties}

 In this section, we show that CMANPs uphold the context and target invariance properties.

-\textbf{Property: Context Invariance.} A Neural Process $p_\theta$ is context invariant if for any choice of permutation function $\pi$, context datapoints $\{(x_i, y_i)\}_{i=1}^{N}$, and target datapoints $x_{N+1:N+M}$,
+\textbf{Property: Context Invariance.} A Neural Process $p_\theta$ is context invariant if for any choice of permutation function $\pi$, context data points $\{(x_i, y_i)\}_{i=1}^{N}$, and target data points $x_{N+1:N+M}$,

-\textbf{Proof Outline:} Since CMANPs retrieve information from a compressed encoding of the context dataset computed by CMAB (Constant Memory Attention Block).
-It suffices to show that CMABs compute their output while being order invariant in their input (i.e., context dataset in CMANPs) ($\mathrm{INPUT}$).
+\textbf{Proof Outline:} Since CMANPs retrieve information from compressed encodings of the context dataset $\mathcal{D}_C$ computed using CMABs (Constant Memory Attention Blocks).
+It suffices to show that CMABs compute their output while being order invariant in the context dataset.